The Issues

 Our Position

-For Aboriginal and/or Torres Strait Islander peoples impacted by brain injury and complex disability, housing must be purpose-built and culturally responsive – strengthening connection to culture.
+Homes for Aboriginal and/or Torres Strait Islander peoples impacted by brain injuries must be purpose-built and culturally responsive – to strengthening their connection to community and culture.
 By failing to respond to needs in a culturally informed way, well-meaning service providers frequently do more harm than good.

 Related Projects